ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "It is not a lack of love, but a lack of friendship that makes unhappy marriages."
+  "Knowledge is knowing that a tomato is a fruit.
+Wisdom is knowing not to put it in a fruit salad."
-<br>— Friedrich Nietzsche
+<br>— Brian O'Driscoll
 </blockquote>
 </h3>